kektan/ded/subpages/fmguide.md

   * Stacking tickets is a whole another topic I won't bother to cover lol
 * If the online event is dedicated to 22/7's new single or something, then they will send out CDs to you since it's bundled with talk/cheki/sign-kai tickets.
 If you bought multiple tickets, then you may want to think of a way to get rid of extra CDs.
 Be aware that the CDs may also have low resale value at your local bookstore or something. ~~I recommend throwing the CDs into a river.~~
 * You may experience major lag during calls.
+* FortuneMeets as an app sucks in general.
+There were many cases where events paid for won't show up at all.

 ### Support or Contact